erodrigufer/erodrigufer.github.io/content/blog/1-dependency-management-fatigue.md

 But the second time that this happened, it just felt odd.
 I started asking myself:

-- Is my webapp getting some actual **benefits** (a part from maybe security patches) from this major version release?
+- Is my webapp getting some actual **benefits** (apart from maybe security patches) from this major version release?
 - Is it necessary to literally **break** the API of a fundamental component in a React webapp **5 times** ?!?!
 - How much time am I losing on this, when I could be shipping new features or other products?